 6. When You Use Email, Leverage the Subject Line

 To get immediate attention (if it is truly warranted), use action words, like HELP, URGENT, or ACT, in the subject line so employees can prioritize which emails necessitate immediate attention and which ones can be dealt with at a later date.
+Teach employees how to be effective users of email.
+Everyone can benefit from using the same email protocols.

 7. Give Your Employees the Opportunity to Recharge

 This might mean taking an occasional personal day or simply an extra hour at lunch.
 Your employees will be more productive (and you’ll see better results from them) if they know they have the opportunity to recharge when needed.
+Some companies are experimenting with unlimited Paid Time Off (PTO) plans.

 8. Plan External Events